jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-12c.md

 ---
 heading: Chapter 12
-title: "THE DESTRUCTION Of THE INSTITUTIONAL FRAMEWORK of CAPITALIST SOCIETY"
+title: "The Destruction Of The Institutional Framework Of Capitalist Society"
 c: "firebrick"
 description: ""
 date: 2025-09-21
-weight: 42
+weight: 48
 ---